 Glutamine, a supplement frequently recommended for gut ailments, can also enhance glutathione production.
 However, I would generally avoid this, because it can promote proliferation of pathogenic bacteria.

-One of the reasons glutamine is a beneficial amino acid in general is that it increases glutathione.
+Glutamine is considered a beneficial amino acid because it increases glutathione.
 Glutathione is a key antioxidant in the human body, one which protects the body from inflammation and pathogens.
 Glutathione also helps the body to detoxify and promotes proper liver function.

 Yet there are better ways to encourage glutamine’s (and glutathione’s) presence naturally without supplementing with isolated glutamine.